PRIVATE TOILET (PRIVATE PORTO) RENTAL PLAN FOR 2018

 Where will the private units be placed?

-Another change for this year – private banks will be placed in separate groups from public units.
+Private banks will be placed in separate groups from public units.
 This is to make servicing easier for our techs, and also to help reduce frustration for attendees looking for an unlocked unit.
-These private groups will be placed inside City blocks for the convenience and privacy of those tribes renting a unit.
 Public units will be in their own large, very visible and accessible groups.
+Private units are NOT guaranteed to be placed right next to your camp.

 Can tribes move a unit to their camp space?

 No. All portos must remain in the porto banks where they were installed.
 This is for several reasons.
 The units are installed in a way to maximize stability in gusts of wind.
 Moving them undoes this and makes them very likely to fall over.
-Moving them tends to damage the underside of the units, and often leads to tipping and spills as we saw last year.
-The techs don’t have time to hunt down a bunch of single units in random, unmarked locations for cleaning and restocking.
+Moving them tends to damage the underside of the units, and can lead to tipping and spills.
+Also, the porto techs don’t have time to hunt down a bunch of single units in random, unmarked locations for cleaning and restocking.

-We’ll just move our unit to our camp space like we did last year.
+We’ll just move our unit to our camp space.
 No one will know.

 We will know.
-Anyone caught moving any porto unit or having a unit in their camp will receive severe repercussions, including (but not limited to) non-reimbursed forfeit of their unit, negative consequences on future Theme Zone applications and Volunteer opportunities, and possibly immediate expulsion from the event.
+Anyone caught moving any porto unit will receive severe repercussions, including (but not limited to) non-reimbursed forfeit of their unit, negative consequences on future Theme Zone applications and Volunteer opportunities, and possibly immediate expulsion from the event.
 Don’t.

 An email with information will be sent to the tribe contact for approved Theme Zone tribes placed inside the City.
-That email will include the number of units available to rent, and a link to place the order.
-These emails will go out once the Theme Zone map has been finalized.
+That email will include the number of units available to rent, and more information.

-Do we still do the tribe sign and key stuff like last year?
+Do we still do the tribe sign and key stuff like previous years?

-Absolutely.
+Yes.
 That process will be the same as last year.
-Details about the sign requirements, sign placement, lock, and service key handoff will all be in the email sent to the City tribe contact.
+Details about the sign requirements, sign placement, lock, and service key handoff will all be in an email sent to the City tribe contact.

 We have friends camped outside the City that want to be able to use our private unit.
 Is that okay?